Love Avoidant - The Partner Love Addicts Fall for in Relationships

-Avoidants have a natural inclination to get nervous and fearful when others display any vulnerability and try to connect intimately.
+They have a natural inclination to get nervous and fearful when others display any vulnerability and try to connect intimately.
 When a relationship starts to feel too close, they progressively begin to distance themselves.

 Some have extended patterns of short-term relationships, jumping from one relationship to another.
 Others may stay in a relationship for the long haul— but is most often a relationship that lacks genuine connection and satisfaction.
-Still others, may avoid romantic and sexual relationships for long periods (years), and occasionally all their lives.
+Still, others, may avoid romantic and sexual relationships for long periods (years), and occasionally all their lives.

-Though, on the outside avoidants often exhibit a seemingly friendly and self-confident exterior, even at times appearing vulnerable—the reality is they fear being known and will let no one in.
+Though on the outside avoidants often exhibit a seemingly friendly and self-confident exterior, even at times appearing vulnerable—the reality is they fear being known and will let no one in.
 A relationship partner may get occasional glimpses of their real self— just enough to get their hopes up— only to see them retreat behind their walls.

 Common Traits of a Love Avoidant:

-Love Avoidants usually start off relationships attempting to form an immediate attachment, idealizing the new person in their life (as the love addict does).
+These individuals usually start off relationships attempting to form an immediate attachment, idealizing the new person in their life (as the love addict does).
 They usually move swiftly and with great intensity to win a person over through acts of seduction.
 They tend to be charming, flattering, and attentive-- presenting a false image of themselves, causing a person who is a love addict to feel quite validated and “special”.

 They often expect their partner to meet their needs and desires, but give little attention or focus of meeting important needs and desires of their partner-- for an avoidant to do so, would reveal intimate contact and vulnerability (remember, this is their core fear).

-Because avodiants fear intimacy and emotional connection, they create emotonal walls by utilizing a number of distancing tactics or behavior's to elude intimate contact; such as stone-walling, passive aggressiveness, gas lighting, and belittling.
+Because they fear intimacy and emotional connection, they create emotional walls by utilizing a number of distancing tactics or behavior's to elude intimate contact; such as stone-walling, passive aggressiveness, gas lighting, and belittling.
 When inevitable conflicts arise, instead of trying to negotiate or come to a resolution, they may blame or accuse their partner of being the whole problem; having no accountability; or unexpectedly become angry and accuse their partner of not doing enough or caring enough.
 They may undermine or sabotage their partner’s attempts at making things better in the relationship. * read more about how love avoidants evade intimacy in relationships.